slreid/rubiks-scanner/README.md

 - Tensorflow 1.0.0
 - Keras 2.0.2

-Run one of either in order to test our project.
+Run one of either of the following in order to test our project.
 - rubiks_scanner_static_image.py
 - rubiks_scanner_webcam_video.py
 - rubiks_scanner_phone_video.py